UCF/UCF-Email-Editor-Plugin/README.md

 ## Development ##

-Note that compiled, minified css and js {{edit this list if the plugin doesn't include css/js!}} files are included within the repo.
-Changes to these files should be tracked via git (so that users installing the plugin using traditional installation methods will have a working plugin out-of-the-box.)

 [Enabling debug mode](https://codex.wordpress.org/Debugging_in_WordPress) in your `wp-config.php` file is recommended during development to help catch warnings and bugs.

 ### Requirements ###